-The County Council was a partner to a consortium of local councils including Surrey County Council and East Sussex County Council that bid for funding.
-They were successful in being awarded $\pounds490,000$ for a number of initiatives across the tricounty area.
-The funds were passed to Surrey County Council who led the bid for the partners.
-The partners worked with Brighton and Hove City Council and other partners to understand the value of community transport, sought closer working with the NHS and established joint contractual approaches to supported conventional and school transport.
+The County Council was a partner to a consortium of local Councils including Surrey County Council and East Sussex County Council that bid for funding.
+They were successful in being awarded £497,000 for a number of initiatives across the tricounty area.
+They have worked with Brighton and Hove City Council and other partners to understand the value of community transport, sought closer working with the NHS and established joint contractual approaches to supported conventional and school transport.
 However, further work is needed to realise the potential of close partnership.
 These areas feed into the challenges and opportunities outlined below.

-The partners have all expressed a keenness to carry on the work together, having joint procurement solutions already in place.
+The partners have all expressed a keenness to carry on the work together having joint procurement solutions already in place.
 The opportunity is to take this work forward on bus and community transport services to the benefit of all parties.
 This should be formalised and concentrate on cross county solutions.
 The pooling of funds should be fully explored.